electric-eloquence/gulp/README.md

 ## Install Troubleshooting

 * `npm ERR! code EINTEGRITY`
-  * If npm warns that the tarball data seems to be corrupted, delete your package-lock.json, and install again.
+  * If npm warns that the tarball seems to be corrupted, delete your package-lock.json, and install again.

 [snyk-image]: https://snyk.io/test/github/electric-eloquence/gulp/v3-lts/badge.svg